TES Terms of Reference Appendix B

 - If a selection panel meeting is arranged, panel members will firstly appoint a panel Chair from amongst themselves; it is recommended that the business representative be appointed as panel Chair.
 Panel members will be asked if they wish to invite individual candidates to the meeting for a short interview.
 The selection panel meeting will take place no more than two weeks (10 working days) after the application closing date.
 In the event that three or more selection panel members are unable to attend, then the meeting will be reconvened.

 - In choosing new TES business members, the selection panel shall seek to ensure a balanced representation of businesses reflecting the county’s geography and the diversity of its business base in terms of size and sector.
-Consideration will also be given to associations with other locally/nationally recognised business-representative bodies, the inclusion of the voluntary and community sector, and to the overall diversity of membership in terms of the individual’s protected characteristics as listed in the Equality Act 2010 (including, but not limited to, gender, race, sexual orientation and age).
+Consideration will also be given to associations with other locally/nationally recognised business-representative bodies and to the inclusion of the voluntary and community sector.

 - The selection panel will aim to reach a consensus at the selection panel meeting.
 Should a vote be required then a majority ruling will suffice.
 In the event of a tie, the business representative on the selection panel will have the casting vote.